raleel/cfi-srd-pt/0007_Game_System.md

 - **Serious Wound:** Hit Location is reduced to zero Hit Points or below.
 - **Major Wound:** Hit Location is reduced to a negative score equal to or greater than its starting Hit Points.

 Use the following rules if a location receives a Serious or Major Wound.
-Note that wounds requiring Endurance checks test them in an Opposed Roll against the value of the original attack roll.
+Note that wounds requiring Tolerância checks test them in an Opposed Roll against the value of the original attack roll.
 This reflects the ability of highly skilled warriors to make more deadly strikes.
-Endurance rolls are not repeated unless the location is wounded again.
+Tolerância rolls are not repeated unless the location is wounded again.

 #### Minor Wound